Zeyu-Wang-MP/animeAPP/README.md

    "chmod +x bin/animeAPPrun" first.
 This command will activate the virtual environment and run the app.
 3. copy the IP address from the terminal and paste it in your chrome search bar

+File organization:
-anime: app package
+1. anime: app package.
-bin: directory of some shell scripts (don't run animeDB)
+2. bin: directory of some shell scripts (don't run animeDB).
-sql: db schema file and python crawler file
+3. sql: db schema file and python crawler file.
-var: sqlite db file
+4. var: sqlite db file.